Media Capture

 There are three flash modes:

 You use hasFlash to determine whether a device has a flash.
-You use the isFlashModeSupported: method to determine whether a device supports a given flash mode, then set the mode using the flashMode property.
+If that method returns YES, you then use the isFlashModeSupported: method, passing the desired mode to determine whether a device supports a given flash mode, then set the mode using the flashMode property.

-Torch mode is where a camera uses the flash continuously at a low power to illuminate a video capture.
+In torch mode, the flash is continuously enabled at a low power to illuminate a video capture.
 There are three torch modes:

 You use hasTorch to determine whether a device has a flash.
 You use the isTorchModeSupported: method to determine whether a device supports a given flash mode, then set the mode using the torchMode property.